mazy06000/shamela-extractor/README.md

 ## Overview

 This tool extracts content from Shamela's Lucene indices and SQLite databases, converting them into clean JSON files with complete metadata including:
-- Full book text with page structure
+- Full book text with page structure and proper UTF-8 Arabic text support
 - Author information and metadata
 - Category classifications
-- Title hierarchies
+- Title hierarchies with optional table of contents generation
-- Footnotes and references
+- Footnotes and references with improved separation logic
 - Requires ~40GB of disk space for extraction of full Shamela installation

+**New Features:**
+- **Test Mode**: Process single books for faster development (`--test-single-book`)
+- **Table of Contents**: Generate hierarchical TOC with accurate page links (`--generate-toc`)
+- **UTF-8 Support**: Proper Arabic text display (no more '????' characters)

 ## Prerequisites